Back

 Create a remote onboarding protocol

 Send before the first teleconsultation: a pre-filled anamnesis form, your privacy policy, technical connection instructions, and a video test link.
-The patient arrives prepared — you save 10 minutes per session.
+The patient arrives prepared — you save valuable consultation time.

 2